-- service departments have identified budget pressures and risks at an early stage in the process and have clearly demonstrated realistic service plans linked to the budget resource available.
-These have been developed throughout the course of 2019/20 in readiness for 2020/21, with regular monitoring and progress reporting by Officers at Executive Team and Management Board, and at Policy Development Sessions (PDS) with Portfolio Executive Members - the system of controllable budgets for each Portfolio provides a transparent and accountable arrangement to budget setting; consideration is given to both service specific and corporate cost pressures when determining the allocated cash limit and each Portfolio is required to formulate a strategy to deliver savings and ensure a balanced budget - the Council continues to closely monitor and instigate early action to meet both its immediate and medium term financial challenges.
+- reporting by Officers at Management Board, and at Policy Development Sessions (PDS) with Portfolio Executive Members - the system of controllable budgets for each Portfolio provides a transparent and accountable arrangement to budget setting; consideration is given to both service specific and corporate cost pressures when determining the allocated cash limit and each Portfolio is required to formulate a strategy to deliver savings and ensure a balanced budget - the Council continues to closely monitor and instigate early action to meet both its immediate and medium term financial challenges.
 This method has been effective in providing a level of resilience to address the Government's funding reductions over the period to date.
-The approach has been no different in addressing the forecast budget gap for 2020/21 which was presented to Finance Council in February 2019; this resulted in the development of a detailed savings programme of £4.7million across all portfolios, of which the majority of these savings will be fully delivered on 1st April 2020.
+Despite the redirection of resources and efforts to focus on the council's response to the pandemic, the approach has been no different in addressing the forecast budget gap for 2021/22 of £2.784 million that was presented to Finance Council in February 2020; through a combination of increases in income and cost reductions, that are contained within the proposals presented to Finance Council tonight, the forecast gap has been closed.